YouTube offers nearly unlimited content, so there’s something to fit any need or preference.

 Plus, videos cover virtually every topic and skill.
 Whatever you feel like you need to work on, there’s probably a video that addresses your concern.
 Because of this, YouTube videos can act a lot like one-on-one tutoring, directly targeting your needs.

-Watching Chinese YouTube videos is also engaging.
-One of the great things about videos is that they’re easy to watch.
+Watching Chinese YouTube videos is also engaging and easy to watch.
 They engage both your sight and hearing, so they’re more immersive than some study methods, making it easier to stay focused and interested.

 How to Maximize Your Chinese Learning with YouTube